Matthew 9:1-38

 Thou must save, and Thou alone."
 [Hymn, 'Rock of Ages']

 Salvation is by faith in the Savior.
 In the NT, repentance is frequently used as the equivalent of ''believing in Christ'' (cp.
 Acts 5:31; 11:18; 2Pet 3:9).
-In this sense, repentance means 'a change of mind concerning the Person and work of Christ'.
-Once, I did not recognize my sinfulness or my need for the Savior, but now I have changed my mind acknowledging my guilt and trusting in Him for deliverance.
-Since 'repent' and 'believe' are each used separately to refer to saving faith, it can be seen that they are not two required steps to salvation.
-In fact, John's gospel never uses the word repent.
+In this sense, repentance means 'a change of mind concerning my need for the Person and work of Christ.'
+Previously, I recognized neither my sinfulness nor my need for the Savior.
+But now, I have changed my mind, acknowledging my guilt and trusting in Him for deliverance.
+Since 'repent' and 'believe' are each used separately to refer to saving faith, it can be seen that they are not two required steps to salvation, but rather one turning (from sin to Christ).
+In fact, John's gospel never uses the word repent (eg., Joh 20:31).

-In any case, before these religious people could come to repentance, they must see themselves as sinners.
+In any case, before these religious people could come to repentance, they must see themselves as sinners (v.12,13).
+In Luk 18:9-14, Jesus presented a parable contrasting the need of self-righteous listeners with God's provision for a repentant sinner.
+Could it be, that Matthew was that publican?

 9:14 Then came to him the disciples of John, saying,